MagicDuck/grug-far.nvim/README.md

 _Note_: **grug-far** will ignore lines that do not start with the prefixes above

+### Aborting
+If you inadvertently launched a wrong search/sync/replace, you can abort early using the `Abort` action.

 ### Closing
 When you are done, it is recommended to close the buffer with the configured keybinding (see Configuration section above) or just `:bd` in order to save on resources as some search results can be quite beefy in size.
+The advantage of using the `Close` action as opposed to just `:bd` is that it will ask you to confirm if there is a replace/sync in progress, as those would be aborted.

 ### Filetype
 Note that *grug-far.nvim* buffers will have `filetype=grug-far` and history buffers will have `filetype=grug-far-history`